opennebraska/watchlaws.org/README.md

 We also want to help everyday citizens:

 - understand the lawmaking process in their state,
-- and learn about the bills being proposed in their state.
+- and learn about the critical times to be engaged as a citizen.

 # The Need